-V. In the New Testament, four doctrines related to soteriology are included in the phrase, "the blood of Christ" or "through His blood."

-A. Redemption.
-Man being redeemed out from the slave market of sin and the price is the blood of Jesus Christ.
-Ephesians 1:7; Colossians 1:14; Hebrews 9:12; 1 Peters 1:18-19.
-Again, this refers to the spiritual death of Jesus Christ.

-B. Reconciliation.
-Where man is reconciled with God and reconciliation required the blood of Christ or the spiritual blood of Jesus Christ.
-Ephesians 2:13 and Colossians 1:20.

-C. Propitiation (or expiation) is the God-ward side of cross where God is propitiated-removal of guilt of sin, freeing God to save all who will believe in Jesus Christ and is related to the blood of Christ [Romans 3:25] where Jesus Christ is said to be our Mercy Seat.

-D. Justification is related to the blood of Christ.
+- V. In the New Testament, four doctrines related to soteriology are included in the phrase, "the blood of Christ" or "through His blood." - A. Redemption. (toward sin) Man being redeemed out from the slave market of sin and the price is the blood of Jesus Christ.
+Ephesians 1:7; Colossians 1:14; Hebrews 9:12; 1 Peter 1:18-19.
+Again, this refers to the spiritual death of Jesus Christ. - B. Reconciliation. (toward mankind) Where man is reconciled with God and reconciliation required the blood of Christ or the spiritual death of Jesus Christ.
+Ephesians 2:13 and Colossians 1:20. - C. Propitiation (or expiation) (toward God) is the God-ward side of cross where God is propitiated-removal of guilt of sin, freeing God to save all who will believe in Jesus Christ and is related to the blood of Christ [Romans 3:25] where Jesus Christ is said to be our Mercy Seat. - D. Justification is related to the blood of Christ.